wp-plugins/am-events/readme.txt

 == Changelog ==

 = 1.9.0 =
-* Recurrent events can now be easily deleted
+* Improved handling of recurring events
 * Added start and end dates to quickedit

 = 1.8.0 =